uwetom/media-production-worksheets/wk17-unity-ar-introduction/index.md

 ### Android Developer mode
 Before we build, we need to turn on **developer mode** on our Android device so that we copy our new app to it.

-The menus items may be in differenthelpfully, Unity hub has a template which includes all the recommended places, but the following video shows how to enable developer mode on most Android devices:
+The menus items may be in different, but the following video shows how to enable developer mode on most Android devices:

 <iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=f24a7422-8565-43e6-af75-b21e00a0a1b5&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="Android developer mode" ></iframe>